This post contains affiliate links for your convenience. View our full disclosure policy here.

-10. Cut a small half moon out of the left over cardboard.
+10. Cut a small half-moon out of the leftover cardboard.
 We will attach this to the bottom of our popsicle stick so it doesn’t slide through the hole.
-Most cardboard is made of two layers, so simply put some glue at the end of your popsicle stick and push it into between these two layers.
+Most cardboard is made of two layers, so simply put some glue at the end of your popsicle stick and push it in between these two layers.

 Lastly, let everything sit and dry.
 Once we are all dry and ready, it’s time for the fun!

 We hope you enjoyed our Groundhog Day craft!
 We would love to see what you create!